 You can book laptops via the online catalog by going to the record for them, here, and clicking on the "find in a library" tab then signing in to make a request.
 Requests can be made for any time we are open, but will fail if you try to book them for longer than the typical 4-hour loan.
 Generally during most of the term, bookings aren't really necessary, since we have a sufficient number to avoid very many conflicts; on the other hand, if you know you will definitely need a laptop during a particular time, you're welcome to make a booking.
 If you try and get stuck, give us a call, or call the Knight Library circulation desk, where staff are also familiar with bookings.

 What happens if a laptop is returned late?

 Bad things.
 Late laptops are subject to a steep fine of $20.00 per hour, for any fraction of the hour late.
 This policy is in place to encourage users to return laptops on time, and to give the library the best chance possible of honoring bookings (reservations) made by other users.
 Additionally, users who repeatedly return machines late may be blocked from checking out laptops in the future.

 Wait - $20.00 per hour for any fraction of the hour late?

 Right.
-This means that if a laptop is due at 9:00 am and returned to the desk at 10:05 am, a $40.00 fine will be assessed via the university's Accounts Receivable office.
-Similarly if a machine is due at 4:30 pm and the user fails to return it until 6:35 pm, a $60.00 fine will be assessed.
-Fines are charged to all user types.
+This means that if a laptop is due at 8:00 am and returned to the desk at 9:05 am, a $40.00 fine will be assessed via the university's Accounts Receivable office.
+Similarly if a machine is due at 4:30 pm and the user fails to return it until 6:32 pm, a $60.00 fine will be assessed because the third hour has started (this is the same as the rule for days for ordinary nonreserve books - it doesn't matter if the book is turned in at 9am or 9pm if it's 5 days overdue) Fines are charged to all user types.

 What about fine appeals?